How to Measure Profitability to Improve Your Professional Services Business

-Eliminating the Barriers to Measuring Professional Services Profitability
+Eliminating the Barriers to Measuring Profit Margin for Service Business

-Measuring profitability in a professional services firm can be tricky.
-These are just five of the most common objections that firms face when trying to establish frameworks for profitability measurement.
-Regardless of how successful or sophisticated your professional services firm may be, one fact remains—real-time visibility into profitability drives stronger margins.
+It can be difficult determining how to measure profitability in a professional services organization, and the myths discussed in this article represent only five of the most common objections that businesses face when trying to establish frameworks for profitability measurement.
+Regardless of how successful or sophisticated your professional services organization may be, one fact remains—real-time visibility into project profitability drives stronger margins.

-So if any of the excuses outlined in this post sound familiar to you, maybe it’s time to take a look at how your firm organizes their work, the systems and tools that support their delivery process, and the flow of information necessary to deliver successful projects.
-At the end of the day, what professional services firm wouldn't want more on time, under budget, high quality, and profitable projects?
+If any of the excuses outlined in this post sound familiar, it may be time to take an in-depth look at how your organization approaches their work and how to measure profitability, the systems and tools that support their delivery process, and the flow of information necessary to deliver successful projects.

 If you are looking to optimize profitability, take a look at how other experienced professional services organizations are measuring their KPIs in this professional services benchmarking survey.
 You can then use this information and the recommendations here to develop a more sophisticated profitability strategy that helps maximize value while enabling long-term growth.